UMAprotocol/UMIPs/UMIPs/PUNKETH_LSP.md

 # Rationale

-The `PUNKETH` price identifier had a few decisions that we believe were important to the design:
+The `PUNKETH_LSP` price identifier had a few decisions that we believe were important to the design:

 * _CryptoPunks_: As mentioned earlier in this document, we chose to build an index using CryptoPunks because they were the original NFT.
 This originality has lead to them being highly valued and having consistent enough trade volume.
 * _30 day median_: The 30 day median allows for the index to reflect common trading prices across many CryptoPunks rather than to respond to particular transactions